90sSnowfall/SemEval2025---Task-8-Question-Answering-in-Tabular-Data/README.md

 link: https://huggingface.co/datasets/cardiffnlp/databench

-We will select 2 or 3 datasets, depending on the requirements.
+Depending on the requirements, we will select 2 or 3 datasets(there's only one).
-Maybe they could be imported immediately in the code (they haven't been tested yet).
+They(it) could be imported immediately in the code (they haven't been tested yet).

 Used datasets: (Work-In-Progress)

 Databench Github for Task 8: https://github.com/jorses/databench_eval

 #Notes:
-- Subtask 1 (Databench QA): There is a question and a dataset.
+- Subtask 1 (Databench QA): we have a question and dataset.
 Answer the question using the data from the given dataset
-   -Status: Work-In-Progress
+   -Status: Work-In-Progress, Documentation-Phase. . .

 #Selected Papers:
 1. https://aclanthology.org/2024.lrec-main.724/
 2. https://aclanthology.org/2023.acl-long.334.pdf
 3. https://arxiv.org/abs/2406.12719

-The Chosen Paper for presentation: TBA
+The Chosen Paper for presentation: Paper No. 3